 About Economic Impact Analysis

-Economic changes affect communities in a number of ways, both large and small.
-When a plant opens or closes, or when natural and economic disasters blow through, local leaders need information to make informed and proactive decisions.
+Economic shifts affect communities, and ripple through local economies in a number of ways.
+When a plant opens or closes, or when natural and economic disasters blow through, local leaders need to make informed decisions.

-That's why University of Minnesota Extension offers the Economic Impact Analysis (EIA) program, which uses IMPLAN™ software and descriptive reports to inform community planning.
+That's why the University of Minnesota Extension partners with community organizations and leaders to offer the Economic Impact Analysis (EIA) program.
+Using IMPLAN™ software and descriptive reports, our team prepares reports and facilitates conversations that inform community planning.
+For example:

-- Community leaders use reports to quantify the effects of real or proposed changes on their local economy, so they can make better decisions for the common good.
+- Community leaders use EIA reports to quantify the effects of real or proposed changes on jobs and revenues within local industries.

-- Community leaders, including elected officials, also use reports to inform their public finance decisions and increase outside support, if necessary.
+- Community leaders, including elected officials, use EIA reports to inform public finance decisions and attract outside support, if necessary.

 - Community organizations use reports to educate residents and create support for local business.